temitopeohassan/ENB-MINIAPP/README.md

 Yap about this miniapp on coinbasewallet and tag coinbasewallet plus enb account - +20.0x and extra 50 end added for your yield per day

 Yap about this ai agent on incubase and tag incubase plus enb accoount - +20.0x and extra 100 enb added for your yield per day.

+Feature 5:

+Allow enb fams to be able to claim their basename with enb tokens but on the backend it will be swaped for base eth.